Ryan W. Ferguson: Charles Erickson

-Charles Erickson received a 25-year sentence in exchange for testifying against Ferguson.
-Despite the fact that Erickson had implicated him in the crime, Ferguson has vowed to help Erickson with his release from prison.
+Charles Erickson received a 25-year sentence in exchange for testifying against Ferguson. even though Erickson had implicated him in the crime, Ferguson has vowed to help Erickson with his release from prison.
 "There are more innocent people in prison, including Erickson...
 I know that he was used and manipulated and I kind of feel sorry for the guy.
 He needs help, he needs support, he doesn't belong in prison," Ferguson said.
 The Ferguson family has offered a $10,000 reward for tips that may solve the case.

 Erickson filed an appeal in December 2018, which the court denied because he had already confessed to the crime.
 In June 2020, Erickson filed for a rehearing.

 Erickson was released on parole in January of 2023, after serving 18 years of his 25-year sentence.

 Media coverage

 In September 2013, the first book about the Ryan Ferguson case was released: Free Ryan Ferguson: 101 Reasons Why Ryan Ferguson Should Be Released, by Brian D'Ambrosio.
 The book details allegations of police misconduct and intimidation by prosecutor Kevin Crane.
 There are also accounts of bogus police reports and alleged witnesses claiming that affidavits against Ferguson were signed in their names.
 D'Ambrosio proposes alternate theories and examines the allegations against Michael Boyd, the final person to speak with the victim.
 The case has been featured on 48 Hours, Dateline and in numerous other newspapers and media outlets.

 A documentary titled dream/killer detailing the case and Bill Ferguson's journey to free his son debuted at the 2015 Tribeca Film Festival.
 It aired in August 2016 as a two-hour special on the Investigation Discovery network.